chevere/workflow/README.md

 }
 ```

-You would be able to write Workflows like this:
+You will be able to write a Workflow like this:

 ```php
 use function Chevere\Workflow\sync;